 How to Write a Thesis

-The next kickoff workshop will take place on May 2nd 2017 at 15:00 in room D3.0.229.
+The next kickoff workshop will take place on Monday 23rd April, at 4pm in room D5.0.002.
 This will be the singular opportunity to sign up for a thesis topic in the summer semester.

 Proactively manage the research and writing process and

 Provide your supervisor meeting minutes after consultations via email on the same day.